JavierPDev/SounderRadio/README.md

 # Introduction

 Sounder Radio is a simple radio web app powered by the [SoundCloud](http://soundcloud.com) HTTP and widget APIs.
-It is built using [Angular2](http://angular.io) with the [angular2-seed project](https://github.com/mgechev/angular2-seed) serving as the base.
+It is built using [Angular](http://angular.io).
 Sounder Radio is a work in progress.

 Sounder Radio uses the following dependencies: